All Episodes

 Absolutely wild.

-Dr. Zahia Wass is going to be there.
+Dr. Zayawas is going to be there.

-And Graham and Robert.
+Hey, Graham and Robert.

 You're going to be there.

-By the way, we are going to do, I'll be there, and we're going to do a dreamland when the cruise is over and the debate It's over and hopefully we're all still alive.
+When the cruise is over and the debate is over, and hopefully we're all still alive.

-We're going to land in Vancouver and stay another day in Vancouver and you are going to do a Dreamland program with me from Vancouver, right?
+We're going to land in Vancouver and stay another day in Vancouver, and you are going to do a Dreamland program with me from Vancouver, right?

 Absolutely.

-Oh boy, am I looking forward to that.
+Oh, boy, am I looking forward to that?

 I'm really looking forward to that.

-All right, brothers, coming up on 4 o'clock in Washington, D.C., get some sleep.
+All right, brothers, coming up on 4 o'clock in Washington, D.C.
+Get some sleep.

 Thanks for having me, and I hope you'll have me back.